 Dame Vera Lynn

 This was very much a case of “be careful what you wish for and getting it”.
-At 101, Dame Vera still gets mountains of fan mail and so when I reached out to her, I did not really expect a reply.
-I was most pleasantly surprised and greatly honored, upon receiving not only an acknowledgement, but also permission to send the log book for her to sign!
+At 101, Dame Vera still received mountains of fan mail and so when we reached out to her there was no real expectation for a reply.
+We were most pleasantly surprised and greatly honored, upon receiving not only an acknowledgement, but also permission to send the log book for her to sign!

-One of the book’s previous signatories, Lester Schrenk, who was shot down and spent 15 months as a POW, including a harrowing death march before being liberated in 1945, commented to me how comforting her songs were during his extremely perilous missions over Europe:
+One of the book’s earliest signatories, Lester Schrenk, who was shot down and spent 15 months as a POW, including a harrowing death march before being liberated in 1945.
+At the onset of obtaining Dame Vera’s signature he commented how comforting her songs were during his extremely perilous missions over Europe:

 “I so enjoyed her songs while in combat in England.
 She made lonely people like me have hope.
 Her White cliffs of Dover are a classic.
 The cliffs of Dover mean so much to me.
 They were such a relief to see when returning from a mission… what a welcome sight to know that we were safe again.